Precise large deviation estimates for branching process in random environment: Main Results

 and for $\rho<\rho_0$

 Moreover for some constant $\cC_4(\rho)$

 \end{thm}

 Up to our best knowledge precise large deviations of $T_t^Z$ of the form~\eqref{eq:mthm2point} were not studied in the literature.
-Result in the same vein but for the sequence of products $\{\Pi_n\}_{n \geq 0}$ was recently obtained by Buraczewski and Ma\'slanka~\cite{buraczewski2016precise} incorporating techniques used previously in work of Buraczewski, Damek and Zienkiewicz~\cite{buraczewski2015pointwise} in the context of perpetuities.
-Here large deviations for $Z$ are caused by deviations for the environment, that is the multiplicative random walk $\{ \Pi_n \}_{n \geq 0}$.
-Whence, we were also able to use similar techniques.
+Result in the same vein but for the sequence of products $\{\Pi_n\}_{n \geq 0}$ was recently obtained by Buraczewski and Ma\'slanka~\cite{buraczewski2016precise} incorporating techniques used previously in work of Buraczewski, Damek and Zienkiewicz~\cite{buraczewski2015pointwise} in the context of perpetuities (see \eqref{eq:wt1} for an example of a perpetuity).
+In our case large deviations for $Z$ are caused by deviations for the environment, that is the multiplicative random walk $\{ \Pi_n \}_{n \geq 0}$.